-The weather has taken a turn and we are seeing temperatures hitting up to 29 degrees this week - can you believe we had snow a month ago!
+The weather has taken a turn and we are seeing temperatures hitting up to 30 degrees this weekend!

 This means it’s time to talk hydration.
 Whether you are running a 10k around your local park or taking on the London Marathon this weekend, you need to reassess your fluid intake this week and remember the further you run, the more important it is to drink.